mindspore-ai/docs/tutorials/experts/source_en/parallel/operator_parallel.md

 ### Defining the Network

-In the current semi-automatic parallel mode, it only supports slicing for ops operators, so here the network needs to be defined with ops operators.
+In the current semi-automatic parallel mode, the network needs to be defined with ops operators(Primitive).
 Users can manually configure the slicing strategy for some operators based on a single-card network, e.g., the network structure after configuring the strategy is:

 ```python
 import mindspore as ms